dgiantsidi/zfs-docs/zfs-code-walkthrough.md

 Everything in ZFS (compression, encryption, checksum, dedup, etc) works over logical blocks (dataset recordsize, zvol volblocksize, etc), each pointed by a block pointer, actually including the checksum, compression and encryption parameters, etc.

 ZIL txg writes are not atomic: https://github.com/openzfs/zfs/discussions/17051.
 A txg might be spread into many lwbs which are written sequentially.
+If the system crashes in the middle of a sync then only the written blocks will be replayed (they won't even be discarded).
+However, in the transaction group synchronization context due to CoW txg are atomic.